Clarissa Ocampo

 Clarissa Ocampo is a Filipino-American mezzo-soprano.
 She is best known for her album Cradle Songs and sings professionally in the United States and Asia.

 Early life

-Clarissa Ocampo was born in the Philippines to a concert pianist mother and an obstetrician father who sang opera as a hobby.
+Clarissa Ocampo was born in the Philippines.
+Her mother was a concert pianist and her father was an obstetrician.
 She graduated from high school in 1986, and planned to attend college in the United States until the People Power Revolution against the Marcos regime took place.